A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Discussion conclusions

 In order to compare TOI-1710\:b to the other known exoplanets of its range, we selected the ones from the TepCat\footnote{\texttt{\href{https://www.astro.keele.ac.uk/jkt/tepcat/}{https://www.astro.keele.ac.uk/jkt/tepcat/}}} catalog \citep[][]{2011MNRAS.417.2166S} orbiting solar-sized host stars ($0.6\leqslant R_{\rm \star}/{\rm R}_{\rm \sun}\leqslant2$) with equilibrium temperatures $T_{\rm eq}$ comprised between 600~K and 1000~K and relative mass and radius precisions below 50\% and 20\%, respectively.

-As it is displayed on the exoplanetary mass-radius diagram of Fig.~\ref{fig:combined_M_R_diagram}, one can note that TOI-1710\:b is not an outlier; it lies along the ``main sequence'' of exoplanets, probably resulting from intrinsic conformity in the composition resulting from the equations of state and formation processes of exoplanets \citep{2014ApJS..215...21B}.
-A further argument one can make from this observation is that the super-Neptune TOI-1710\:b lies slightly beyond Uranus and Neptune, both in mass and radius, right below the domain of giant gaseous planets.
+As can be seen in the exoplanetary mass-radius (M-R) diagram in Fig.~\ref{fig:combined_M_R_diagram}, TOI-1710\:b is not an outlier; it lies along the main sequence of exoplanets, probably resulting from intrinsic conformity in the composition resulting from the equations of state and formation processes of exoplanets \citep{2014ApJS..215...21B}.
+A further argument that can be made from this observation is that the super-Neptune TOI-1710\:b lies slightly beyond Uranus and Neptune, both in mass and radius, right below the domain of giant gaseous planets.

-In Fig.~\ref{fig:combined_M_R_diagram}, the red, yellow, and blue lines respectively correspond to the mass-radius curves for pure-Fe metals, pure silicates, and high-pressure ices core compositions.
-The purple line and the underlying dashed lines represent a pure-$\mathrm{H_2}$ composition and the corresponding models with relatively-"cold" hydrogen envelope of mass fractions of 10\%, 20\%, 30\%, and 50\% \citep[computed from][]{2014ApJS..215...21B}.
-These contours stay approximately identical regardless of the core composition, rocky or icy.
+In Fig.~\ref{fig:combined_M_R_diagram} the red, yellow, and blue lines respectively correspond to the mass-radius curves for pure-Fe metals, pure silicates, and high-pressure ices core compositions.
+The purple line and the underlying dashed lines represent a pure-$\mathrm{H_2}$ composition and the corresponding models with a relatively cold hydrogen envelope of mass fractions of 10\%, 20\%, 30\%, and 50\% \citep[computed from][]{2014ApJS..215...21B}.
+These contours are approximately identical regardless of the core composition, rocky or icy.
 The theoretical details, codes, and motivations of these composition models are explained by \citet{2021ApJ...923..247Z}.